baokhuu-phoenix/CV/README.md

 I focus on software projects, customer-facing assignments and startups.
 End-to-end quality control, backlog management and Agile team creation are my strengths.
 I have extensive international experience, with an emphasis on the developing projects for Europe, US, Australia and HongKong clients.
 My experience includes business development, strategy and general management.

+- Lead a team developing software applications.
+    - Back-end: Java, Python, NodeJS, etc.
+    - Front -end: ReactJS, Redux, Material-UI, etc.
+    - Mobile: iOS, Android, React-Natice, etc.
+- Served as Scrum Master in a Scaled Agile organization improving processes significantly improving processes around DevOps and automated testing.
+    - Tools: Jenkins, Docker, ELK, Grafana, etc.
+    - Automation Testing: TestProject.
+- Delivered multiple product releases on or ahead of schedule while dealing with cuts in the budget and changing requirements during the development cycle.
+- Included working with customers to define requirements, product architecture, functional development, and testing.
+- Implemented significantly improved automated testing which reduced nightly test time.

+I always bring a deep commitment to success and lots of positive energy to my work, which I believe are the foundations of a successful project and happy customers.

 ## Work at Hong-Bang International University

 Position: Part-time lecturer.